University Talent Alliance

 CCAC Homewood-Brushton Center, 701 N. Homewood Ave.

-Candidates selected for positions at Chatham University will be hired into full-time permanent positions.
+Candidates selected for positions at Chatham University may be hired into full-time permanent positions.
 Permanent positions include the university’s benefits program with healthcare, retirement, and tuition remission.

 University of Pittsburgh

-Candidates selected for positions at the University of Pittsburgh will be hired as full-time temporary employees and transition to permanent roles with successful performance.
+Candidates selected for positions at the University of Pittsburgh may be hired as full-time temporary employees and transition to permanent roles dependent on availability and successful performance.
 Temporary positions include healthcare benefits through the Affordable Care Act.
 Permanent positions include the university’s benefits program with healthcare, retirement, tuition remission, and free Port Authority transit.